Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Engagement in Continuous Time

+Mapping \DiscreteLVeqref{} to continuous time requires three steps.
+First, we define $\lambda(t)$ and $z(t)$ as the continuous analogs of $\lambda_i$ and $z_i$.
+Next, we overload notation and define $\beta=\expect{\pi}{\beta_i}$, to be the expected value of the random variable $\beta_i$ (Eqs. (\ref{eq:stateless_model}-\ref{eq:discrete_lv_lambda})), interpreted as the `average effect' of discrete recommendations on behavior.
+Lastly, we account for breaks: Consider some breaking policy $\psi$, and denote by $p$ the expected breaking rate, namely $p=\prob{}{\psi=1}$.
+Under $\psi$, the expected values of $\beta$ and $\delta$ become $(1-p)\beta$ and $(1-p)\delta$, respectively.
+This gives our final continuous model:\footnote{ \DiscreteLVeqref{} can be obtained from \Eqref{eq:lv} via the Euler method.
+In the case of stochastic recommendations, the dynamics are not smooth, but cumulative rates of engagement still tend to converge towards the LV equilibrium (see \cref{fig:discrete_and_continuous_dynamics}). }\squeeze

+\Eqref{eq:lv} describes a system of Lokta-Volterra (LV) differential equations, characterized by the set of parameters $\theta=(\alpha,\beta,\gamma,\delta)$, and $p$.
+LV systems, also known as \emph{predator-prey dynamics}, have been popularized by and studied extensively in the fields of theoretical ecology and population dynamics \citep{hofbauer1998evolutionary, takeuchi1996global}.
+We now proceed to overview some useful properties of LV systems.\squeeze

-\paragraph{Dynamical properties.} The LV model in \eqref{eq:LV} describes consumption as a cycle: when interest $q(t)$ is high, drive to consume $\lambda(t)$ increases, resulting in positive feedback; conversely, when $\lambda(t)$ is high, $q(t)$ decreases, which expresses negative feedback.
+\paragraph{Cycling behavior.} \Eqref{eq:lv} describes user behavior as a \emph{cycle}: when interest $z(t)$ is high, engagement rate $\lambda(t)$ increases, resulting in positive feedback; conversely, when $\lambda(t)$ is high, $z(t)$ decreases, which expresses negative feedback.
 In general, $\lambda$ grows until interest is too low to sustain consumption, at which point consumption drops sharply, allowing interest to recover---and the cycle repeats.
-The cycling behavior exhibits oscillations in $\lambda$ and $q$, with one lagging after the other.
-A typical trajectory is illustrated in \autoref{fig:lv_characteristic_behavior}.
-Note how the drop in $\lambda$ occurs only some time after $q$ is depleted; hence, anticipating (and preventing) the collapse of $\lambda$ requires knowledge (and conservation) of $q$.
-Thus, $q$ serves as a resource: necessary for consumption, and of limited supply.\looseness=-1
+The cycling behavior exhibits oscillations in $\lambda$ and $z$, with one lagging after the other.
+A typical trajectory is illustrated in \cref{fig:consumption_cycle_dynamics}.
+Note how the drop in $\lambda$ occurs only some time after $z$ is depleted; hence, anticipating (and preventing) the collapse of $\lambda$ requires conservation of $z$.
+Thus, $z$ serves as a resource: necessary for engagement, and of limited supply.

-Over time, and if no interventions are applied, the magnitude of oscillations decreases, and the system naturally approaches a stable equilibrium, denoted $(\lambda^*,q^*)$, determined by the system parameters $\theta=(\alpha,\beta,\gamma,\delta)$ and which attracts all initial conditions $\lambda(0),q(0)$ \citep{takeuchi1996global}.
-Equilibrium plays a key role in our approach, as it captures the notion of habits, which we aim to improve.
+\paragraph{Equilibrium.} Over time, and if no interventions are applied, the magnitude of oscillations decreases, and the system naturally approaches a \emph{stable equilibrium}, denoted $(\lambda^*_\theta, z^*_\theta)$, determined by system parameters $\theta$, and which attracts all initial conditions $\lambda(0),z(0)>0$ \citep{takeuchi1996global}.
+Our first result shows that $\lambda^*_\theta$ has a convenient closed form.